-ACS Divesh Goyal
+CS Divesh Goyal

 Corporate Social Responsibility (CSR) has been in existence for a long time and is almost as old as civilization.
 It is based on the Gandhian Principle of “trusteeship concept” whereby business houses are looked upon as trustees of the resources they draw from society and thus are expected to return them back manifold.

 Company is a social institution having duties and responsibilities towards the community in which if functions.
 Its objective is to bring about maximization of social welfare and common good.

-Applicability – Companies to which CSR provisions are applicable:
+B. Applicability to which CSR provisions applicable:

 The Provisions of CSR are applicable to Foreign Company having Branch office or project in India if it fulfil the above given criteria.
 The criteria of Net Profit etc. apply only to business operations in India in case of foreign Company/ Project Office.

 ♦ When companies get ceases to comply with the provisions of CSR?

 Once company again fall within the limit provisions of CSR will be applicable on Company.

-CSR Committee Meeting:
+◊ CSR Committee Meeting:

-Role/ Functions of CSR Committee:
+◊ Role/ Functions of CSR Committee:

-Responsibility of the Board of Directors:
+D. Role/ Responsibility of Board of Direcotrs:

-Net Profit Require spending on CSR Activity:
+E. Net Profit Require spending on CSR Activity:

 “Net profit” means the net profit of a company as per its financial statement prepared in accordance with the applicable provisions of the Act, but shall not include the following, namely: